StarRocks/starrocks/docs/en/administration/FE_configuration.md

 #### max_running_txn_num_per_db

 - **Unit**: -
-- **Default**: 100
+- **Default**: 1000
 - **Description**: The maximum number of load transactions allowed to be running for each database within a StarRocks cluster.
-The default value is `100`.
+The default value is `1000`.
+From v3.1 onwards, the default value is changed to `1000` from `100`.
 When the actual number of load transactions running for a database exceeds the value of this parameter, new load requests will not be processed.
 New requests for synchronous load jobs will be denied, and new requests for asynchronous load jobs will be placed in queue.
 We do not recommend you increase the value of this parameter because this will increase system load.

 #### load_parallel_instance_num